Gozala/work/dialog-db/balancing-distribution.md

 ---
-title: Tuning the Tradeoff Between Boundary Stability and Size Uniformity
+title: Improving Size Variance
 date: 2025-07-09
 ---

-#  Tuning the Tradeoff Between Boundary Stability and Size Uniformity
+#  Improving Size Variance

 Dialog DB is designed with [local-first][] principles, aiming to operate without traditional servers by building on content-addressed storage.
 Like Git, local replicas can cooperate through remote content-addressed stores.
 To achieve efficient replication in such settings, dialog uses search tree algorithm that is [history independent][] and resilient to [boundary shifts][].
 Narrowing [size variance][] is currently under exploration and subject of this article.